Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 2. Test that the transaction has at least one input; if not, halt and return false.
 3. Ensure that each [input commitment](data.md#transaction-input-commitment) appears only once; if there is a duplicate, halt and return false.
 4. If the transaction maximum time is greater than zero test that it is greater than or equal to the minimum time; if not, halt and return false.
+5. If all inputs in transaction are [issuances with asset version 1](data.md#asset-version-1-issuance-commitment) or [issuances with asset version 2](data.md#asset-version-2-issuance-commitment), test if at least one of them has a non-empty nonce.
+If all have empty nonces, halt and return false.
+    * Note: this means that transaction uniqueness is guaranteed not only by spending inputs and issuance inputs with non-empty nonce, but also by future inputs of unknown asset versions.
+The future asset versions will provide rules enforcing transaction uniqueness.
-5. If transaction version equals 1, check each of the following conditions.
+6. If transaction version equals 1, check each of the following conditions.
 If any are not satisfied, halt and return false:
-    1. [Transaction common fields](data.md#transaction-common-fields) string must contain only the fields defined in this version of the protocol (no additional data included).
+    1. [Transaction common fields](data.md#transaction-common-fields) string must contain only the fields defined in the version 1 of the protocol (no additional data included).
     2. Every [input](data.md#transaction-input) [asset version](data.md#asset-version) must equal 1.
     3. Every [output](data.md#transaction-output) [asset version](data.md#asset-version) must equal 1.
     4. For each input, test that the [input commitment](data.md#transaction-input-commitment) contains only the fields defined in this version of the protocol (no additional data included).
     5. For each output, test that the [output commitment](data.md#transaction-output-commitment) contains only the fields defined in this version of the protocol (no additional data included); if not, halt and return false.
     6. Test that all VM versions in the transaction are 1 (including the VM version in the [issuance input witness](data.md#asset-version-1-issuance-witness)); if not, halt and return false.
-    7. Every control program must not contain any [expansion opcodes](vm1.md#expansion-opcodes).
+    7. Note: unknown suffixes (additional fields) in [transaction common witness](data.md#transaction-common-witness), [input witnesses](data.md#transaction-input-witness) and [output witnesses](data.md#transaction-output-witness) are not checked here; they are permitted.
+7. If transaction version equals 2, check each of the following conditions.
+If any are not satisfied, halt and return false:
+    1. [Transaction common fields](data.md#transaction-common-fields) string must contain only the fields defined in the version 2 of the protocol (no additional data included).
+    2. Every [input](data.md#transaction-input) [asset version](data.md#asset-version) must equal 1 or 2.
+    3. Every [output](data.md#transaction-output) [asset version](data.md#asset-version) must equal 1 or 2.
+    4. For each input, test that the [input commitment](data.md#transaction-input-commitment) contains only the fields defined in this version of the protocol (no additional data included).
+    5. For each output, test that the [output commitment](data.md#transaction-output-commitment) contains only the fields defined in this version of the protocol (no additional data included); if not, halt and return false.
+    6. Test that all VM versions in the transaction are 1 (including the VM version in the [issuance input witness](data.md#asset-version-1-issuance-witness)); if not, halt and return false.
-    8. Note: unknown suffixes (additional fields) in [transaction common witness](data.md#transaction-common-witness), [input witnesses](data.md#transaction-input-witness) and [output witnesses](data.md#transaction-output-witness) are not checked here; they are permitted.
+    7. Note: unknown suffixes (additional fields) in [transaction common witness](data.md#transaction-common-witness), [input witnesses](data.md#transaction-input-witness) and [output witnesses](data.md#transaction-output-witness) are not checked here; they are permitted.
-6. For inputs and outputs with asset version 1:
+8. For inputs and outputs with asset version 1:
     1. For each asset on these inputs and outputs:
         1. Sum the input amounts of that asset and sum the output amounts of that asset.
         2. Test that both input and output sums are less than 2<sup>63</sup>; if not, halt and return false.
         3. Test that the input sum equals the output sum; if not, halt and return false.
         4. Check that there is at least one input with that asset ID; if not, halt and return false.
+9. For inputs and outputs with asset version 2:
+    1. [Verify confidential assets](confidential-assets.md#verify-transaction) using all inputs and outputs with asset version 2.
+For issuance inputs derive list of asset IDs from the [Asset Issuance Choice](data.md#asset-issuance-choice) instances.
+If verification fails, halt and return false.
-7. Return true.
+10. Return true.

-Note: requirement for the input and output sums to be below 2<sup>63</sup> implies that all intermediate sums and individual amounts must also be below 2<sup>63</sup> which simplifies implementation that uses native 64-bit unsigned integers.
+Note: requirement for the input and output sums (for assets version 1) to be below 2<sup>63</sup> implies that all intermediate sums and individual amounts must also be below 2<sup>63</sup> which simplifies implementation that uses native 64-bit unsigned integers.